termoshtt/articles/README.md

 An article manager based on BibTeX

 ## Features
++ consists of WebApp(HTML+JavaScript) and CGI server
++ Searching and Tagging articles
++ serve sources for complement of BibTeX key in vim(unite.vim)/emacs(helm)
++ works on iPad, since static HTML is generated
++ get BibTeX informations from PDF automatically

 This application is an article manager composed of WebApp(HTML+JavaScript) and CGI server.
 This generate a HTML containing the information of articles from a BibTeX file, and an articles searching function is implemented by JavaScript.